particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 ## CloudService

-The `CloudService` is initialized by `Tracker` so you don't need to set it up, but you may want use some methods for non-blocking publish from your code.
+The `CloudService` is initialized by `Edge` so you don't need to set it up, but you may want use some methods for non-blocking publish from your code.
 You can also register a custom command handler:

 ### regCommandCallback - CloudService